Skip to contents

 Outputs

-• user_input: A record of all arguments passed to searchOptimalConfiguration(), storing tree, trait data, IC choice, thresholds, and other run parameters for reproducibility.
+• user_input — All arguments passed to searchOptimalConfiguration(), including the tree, trait data, IC choice, thresholds, and other parameters for reproducibility.

-• tree_no_uncertainty_transformed: Optimal SIMMAP tree with accepted shifts, using transformed branch lengths (if branch-length transformation was applied).
+• tree_no_uncertainty_transformed — Optimal SIMMAP tree with accepted shifts, using transformed branch lengths (if a branch-length transformation was applied).

-• tree_no_uncertainty_untransformed: The same optimal SIMMAP tree but retaining original, untransformed branch lengths.
+• tree_no_uncertainty_untransformed — Same optimal SIMMAP tree but with original, untransformed branch lengths.

-• model_no_uncertainty: Final fitted mvgls model object (BM or multi-rate BMM), containing estimated parameters, log-likelihood, and variance-covariance matrices.
+• model_no_uncertainty — Final fitted mvgls model object (BM or multi-rate BMM), including estimated parameters, log-likelihood, and variance–covariance matrices.

-• baseline_ic: IC value of the null (single-rate) baseline model.
+• baseline_ic — IC value for the null (single-rate) baseline model.

-• num_candidates: Total number of candidate models evaluated during the search process.
+• num_candidates — Total number of candidate models evaluated during the search.

-• ic_weights: Data frame of per-shift IC weights and evidence ratios (if uncertaintyweights_par = TRUE was used), allowing assessment of support for individual shifts.
+• ic_weights — Data frame of per-shift IC weights and evidence ratios (if uncertaintyweights_par = TRUE), providing support values for individual shifts.

 Performance and scalability